nixer89/rippled/src/xrpl/rpc/README.md

 is fine for commands that are fast to compute but might not be acceptable for tasks that require multiple parts or are large, like a full ledger.

-For this purpose, the rippled RPC handler allows *suspension with continuation*
+For this purpose, the xrpld RPC handler allows *suspension with continuation*
 - a request to suspend execution of the RPC response and to continue it after some function or job has been executed.
 A default continuation is supplied which simply reschedules the job on the JobQueue, or the programmer can supply